W01fw00d/frontend-challenge/README.md

 2. Technical improvements

-- Storybook, as a way of displaying the components separately in a "catalog"
+- Storybook, as a way of displaying the components separately in a "catalog".

+- Using React context or libraries like Redux to manage state, trying to avoid props drilling.

 - Add tests, especially for edge cases.
 Ideally, I would have unit tests covering all functionality, and some functional tests with Cypress for the core features.